hsamuelson/nnCore/README.md

 A Light Weight Deep Learning Core in R

 ## Description
 This library was built to have a simple yet comprehensive neural network library that is well commented.
-This library was built to be light weight in comparison to most bloated neuralnet libraries.
+This library was built to be light weight in comparison to most full-featured neuralnet libraries.
 ### Installation
-First install devtools
+First install devtools.
+Then install roxygen2 which is used to compile documentation for the library.
 ```
 install.packages("devtools")
 install.packages("roxygen2")